Kilkenny Premier Junior Hurling Championship: Section A

 12 teams participate in Section A. It comprises junior-grade clubs represented by their first-team panels.
 A teams finishing position in the Kilkenny Premier Junior Hurling League determines at what stage they enter the championship.
 Three teams from this section qualify for the Combined Section.

 Round 1: The eight teams ranked 3–6 in the two league groups contest this round.
 Four matches are played with two winning teams advancing to Round 2 and the other two winning teams receiving byes to the quarter-finals.

 Round 2: The two teams ranked in second place in the two league groups and two round 1-winning teams contest this round.
 Two matches are played with the two winning teams advancing to the quarter-finals.

 Quarter-finals: The league finalists, two winning teams from Round 1 and two winning teams from Round 2 contest this round.
 Three matches are played with the three winning teams progressing to the Combined Section.

 Section B

-10 teams participate in Section B. It comprises senior and intermediate-grade clubs represented by their second-team panels.
+11 teams participate in Section B. It comprises senior and intermediate-grade clubs represented by their second-team panels.
 One team from this section qualify for the Combined Section.

-Preliminary round: Two teams drawn at random contest this round.
+Preliminary round: Six teams drawn at random contest this round.
 Two matches are played with two winning teams advancing to the quarter-finals.

-Quarter-finals: The two preliminary round winners and six other teams contest this round.
+Quarter-finals: The three preliminary round winners and five other teams contest this round.
 Four matches are played with the four winning teams advancing to the semi-finals.

 Semi-finals: The four quarter-final winners contest this round.
 Two matches are played with the two winning teams advancing to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared section champions and progress to the Combined Section.